srid/srid/free/This Moment/Never not this moment.md

 >
 > ==Put succinctly: the moment (this moment) in which event ‘A’ happens is the exact same moment (this moment) in which event ‘B’ happens ... it is only the events which change/move/flow and not the moment itself (eternity).==
 >
-> Have you never noticed it is never not this moment
+> Have you never noticed it is never not this moment?

 ## External links